 - Transurethral resection may be used to treat early forms of bladder cancer by removing the cancer and burning away any remaining cancer cells with an electric current.

 Radiation: Options for bladder cancer treatment may include external radiation or internal radiation techniques that use high-energy rays to kill cancer from either outside or inside the body.
+Learn more about radiation therapy treatments and services.

 Chemotherapy: May be used to treat patients whose cancer has deeply invaded the bladder or spread to the lymph nodes or other organs.
 Chemotherapy may be combined with other treatment options.